learn-co-curriculum/dsc-intro-to-probability/README.md

 $P(E) = \dfrac{ \text{number of outcomes in E} }{\text{number of outcomes in S}}= \dfrac{\mid E \mid}{\mid S \mid}$

-The problem here is, however, what if all the signular events are not equally likely?
+The problem here is, however, what if all the singular events are not equally likely?

 That's why in the early 20th century, Kolmogorov and Von Mises came up with 3 axioms that altogether are equivalent to the law of relative frequency.